opentensor/bittensor-subnet-template/docs/running_on_staging.md

 # Running Subnet Locally

+This tutorial will guide you through:

+- Setting up a local blockchain that is not connected to either Bittensor testchain or mainchain
+- Creating a subnet
-This tutorial will guide you through setting up a local blockchain (subtensor), creating a subnet, and run your incentive mechanism on the subnet.
+- Run your incentive mechanism on the subnet.

+## Local blockchain vs local subtensor node

-**NOTE**: Running locally is sometimes synonymously referred as running on staging.
+Running a local blockchain is sometimes synonymously referred as running on staging.
+This is **different** from running a local subtensor node that connects to the Bittensor mainchain.

+A local subtensor node will connect to the mainchain and sync with the mainchain, giving you your own access point to the mainchain.

+Running a local blockchain spins up two authority nodes locally, not connected to any other nodes or testchain or mainchain.
+This tutorial is for running a local blockchain.

 ## Prerequisites